Zinaida Volkonskaya: Biography

 Zinaida was born in Dresden to the family of a Russian ambassador, Prince Alexander Beloselsky-Belozersky, and descended in the male line from the medieval rulers of Belozersk.
 Her mother was a Tatischev, also of Rurikid ancestry.

 Zinaida was lady-in-waiting to Queen Louise of Prussia in 1808 and was close to Emperor Alexander I of Russia, who became her lifelong correspondent and, possibly, lover.
 To stem gossip, Zinaida married Alexander's aide-de-camp, Prince Nikita Volkonsky, in 1810.
 They were prominent during the Congresses of Vienna and Verona.

+Volkonskaya was greatly skilled in the arts, and was known as a musician, poet, composer, and singer (specifically as a contralto).
+She wrote her own pieces, including an opera entitled Joan of Arc, and studied with renowned composers such as Boiledieu, while hosting musical salons and developing friendships with eminent figures such as Rossini.

 She moved to Russia in 1817, and to Moscow in 1822.
 In the 1820s the "Corinna of the North" hosted a literary and musical salon on Tverskaya Street in Moscow, in a mansion later rebuilt into the Yeliseyev food store.
 Adam Mickiewicz, Yevgeny Baratynsky, Dmitry Venevitinov, and Alexander Pushkin frequented her house.
 Pushkin's verse epistle to her, "The queen of music and beauty", is well known.